On Focusing Statistical Power for Searches and Measurements in Particle Physics: Introduction

 As a drop-in replacement for the LRT statistic, FTS can be applied to any existing particle physics analysis and holds the potential to improve sensitivity in key measurements across experiments, such as neutrino oscillation parameters, Higgs self-coupling, Higgs width, effective field theory parameters and also searches, such as for dark matter.

-This Letter is organized as follows: Section~\ref{sec:StatisticalSetup} introduces the statistical setup.
+This Article is organized as follows: Section~\ref{sec:StatisticalSetup} introduces the statistical setup.
 Section~\ref{sec:ExperimentsResults} compares the two test statistics for a Higgs measurement and a dark matter search problem.
 Section~\ref{sec:Conclusion} discusses our main results.

-\section{Statistical setup}
+\section{Statistical Setup}